artndev/j-snkrs/README.md

 ## Configure Environmental Variables

-Open the _.env_ file located in the client directory and fill in the required environmental variables:
+Open the _.env.local_ file located in the client directory and fill in the required environmental variables:

 ```env
 # Your Stripe credentials can be found at: